-Degree Plans for the MSW\
+Degree Plan Progression for the MSW\

-The SSW offers four different degree plan options: Full-Time Advanced Standing, Part-Time Advanced Standing, Full-Time Regular Standing, and Part-Time Regular Standing.
+The SSW offers four different degree plan progression options: Full-Time Advanced Standing, Part- Time Advanced Standing, Full-Time Regular Standing, and Part-Time Regular Standing.
 It also offers two delivery modalities: on campus and online.
-The online option is available for part-time degree plans only.
-Each is described below, and the full degree plans, which further detail the coursework and timelines for each option, are included in Appendix C. Each degree plan is structured as a "cohort model," and students are expected to finish the coursework in the order outlined in their degree plan.
-Deviations from the degree plan require departmental approval; procedures for this are outlined further in the section Enrollment.
+The online option is available on a part-time basis only.
+Deviations from the suggested degree plan progression require departmental approval; procedures for this are outlined further in the Enrollment section.
+Copies of suggested degree progression plans are included in Appendix A.

 Full-Time Advanced Standing.
 The full-time Advanced Standing option is available to on campus students who have earned a BSW degree from a regionally accredited institution within the past 8 years.
-Students begin courses in the full-time advanced standing program in the summer semester and complete their MSW after three consecutive semesters of coursework.
-Students are required to complete 36 total credits of coursework along with the Advanced Field internship placement.
-The Advanced Field internship includes 600 contact hours at an approved social service agency placement, along with monthly field seminars with an assigned faculty field liaison.
-Students begin their Advanced Field internship in the fall semester and are expected to complete all contact hours by the end of the spring semester.
+Students begin courses in the full-time advanced standing program in the summer semester and typically complete their MSW in one year.
+Students are required to complete 36 total credits of coursework along with the Advanced Field experience.
+The Advanced Field experience includes 600 contact hours at an approved social service agency, along with monthly field seminars with an assigned faculty field liaison.

 Part-Time Advanced Standing.
 The part-time Advanced Standing option is also available to students who have earned a BSW degree from a regionally accredited institution within 8 years.
 It is available on campus and online.
-Course and field internship requirements are the same as full-time Advanced standing.
-However, part-time students begin their coursework in the fall semester and finish their degree requirements after the summer of their second year.
-Part-time Advanced Standing students take 18 credits of coursework their first year (6 credits/semester- Fall, Spring, and Summer), and complete their remaining coursework and Advanced Field internship during their second year.
-Students complete the 600 hours of field internship during the fall, spring, and summer semesters of their second year.
-Students are expected to complete all 600 hours of their Advanced Field internship by the end of the summer semester of year 2.
+Course and field experience requirements are the same as full-time Advanced standing.
+However, part-time students typically complete the program in two years, instead of one.